Davide64-dev/FEUP_FSI_CTF/LOGBOOK4.md

 ## Task 4: Environment Variables and system()

+In this task, we explore how environment variables are handled when a new program is executed through the system() function.
+Unlike execve(), which directly runs a command, system() invokes /bin/sh -c command, essentially launching a shell to execute the specified command.
+The implementation of system() relies on execl(), which in turn employs execve() while passing along the environment variables array.
+Consequently, when using system(), the environment variables of the calling process are inherited and passed to the new program executed by /bin/sh.

+(print do output)

 ## Task 5: Environment Variables and Set-UID Programs

+Set-UID is a crucial security feature in Unix systems, enabling programs to run with the privileges of their owners.
+While Set-UID offers powerful capabilities, it poses significant security risks due to privilege escalation.
+Importantly, while a Set-UID program's behavior is determined by its code, users can indirectly influence it through environment variables.
+To assess this impact, it's essential to determine whether environment variables are inherited by Set-UID program processes from the user's processes.

+(print do output)

 ## Task 6: The PATH Environment Variable and Set-UID Programs